dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 ### Background

 After my startup failed, I decided not to pursue another one right after.
 I wanted time to internalize my mistakes I made on the first go around.
 After more 14 hour days than I'd like to remember, I also wanted a more relaxed pace of life.
-Tired of seeing my bank account take a beating for nearly a year straight, money was welcome too.
+Tired of seeing my bank account take a beating for nearly a year straight, income was welcome too.
 Keeping my brain active and in exercise was another priority.
 For these reasons and with no prior experience consulting, I dove in.

 ### Physical presence